HerbCaudill/herbcaudill.com/content/posts/20201007-style-react-app.md

   with the original title and date for context.
 ---

-Recently, during Spain's second or third COVID wave, I sat down to build a very simple React app as a demo for something I was working on, and I was immediately paralyzed trying to decide how to style the application.
+Recently, locked down during Spain's second or third COVID wave and nervously anticipating elections in the US, I sat down to build a very simple React app as a demo for something I was working on, and I was immediately paralyzed trying to decide how to style the application.

+There was no good reason for this to be a showstopper.
 It wasn't at all important how this particular demo app _looked_, and the underlying technology used to style it mattered even less.

-Maybe it was the Difficult Times We're Living Through, but I found myself with dissatisfied with basically every approach I'd ever used: Every UI framework, every component library, every CSS methodology -- they all seemed to fundamentally fall short of doing what I needed.
+But I found myself unable to proceed, fundamentally dissatisfied with basically every approach I'd ever used: Every UI framework, every component library, every CSS methodology -- they all seemed to fall short of doing what I needed, and I didn't want to just pick something familiar and move on.

-I started out in this business as a designer, so design just matters a lot to me in general.
+Maybe it was the Difficult Times We're Living Through.
+But I started out in this business as a designer, so design just matters a lot to me in general.

 And I'm thinking a lot about about interfaces that users can modify or assemble from scratch using components that can be composed with other components.
 So there needs to be a solid design system underlying this that is **modular and composable**.

-And the developer experience (DX) of styling matters more than it normally would, because ultimately I'd like for it to be easy for advanced users to extend the system by creating new datatypes  --  along with the components for working with them.
+And the **developer experience** of styling matters more than it normally would, because ultimately I'd like for it to be easy for advanced users to extend the system by creating new [datatypes ](/words/20181223-data-types-for-humans) -- along with the components for working with them.
 So the whole question of how you balance customizability with keeping the design good and appealing and consistent is super important.
 We want it to be flexible in all the right places, while making it easy to create things that look great and hard to make ugly things.

 This article started out as my own notes on my research.
 For a while, the deeper I went down the rabbit hole, and the longer this piece got, the more unhappy I was with my options.